rtaylor02/javarchitect/_posts/2026-05-03-architecture-patterns-and-antipatterns.md

 ## Covering Your Assets
 => continuing to document and present alternatives without ever making an architecture decision.

-> Architect's job: present alternatives, articulate the pros and cons, and recommend best solution.
+> **Architect's job**: present alternatives, articulate the pros and cons, and recommend best solution.

 ## Vendor King
 => product-dependent architectures leading to a loss of control of architecture and development costs.